amc-corey-cox/BDC_Dashboard/README.md

 docker-compose up
 ```

-### The Django Server

-Docker Compose should start a Django server on [`http://0.0.0.0:8000/`](http://0.0.0.0:8000/).
-The server uses the `env` file for configuration

 ## Deployment

-We will be using [this guide to deploy to GCP](https://cloud.google.com/python/django/appengine#macos-64-bit)
+We will be using [this guide to deploy to App Engine](https://cloud.google.com/python/django/appengine#macos-64-bit)

 ### [Permissions](https://cloud.google.com/iam/docs/understanding-roles#predefined)